Fine-Tuning a Time Series Foundation Model with Wasserstein Loss: Wasserstein Deep Learning Model for Tokenized Time Series

 In this paper, we primarily focus on point estimation for forecasting univariate values.
 Therefore, we model the target distribution as a degenerate random variable that takes only a single value.
 While this assumption is not strictly necessary, and any distribution could be assigned to the target variable, especially if the goal is to improve probabilistic forecasting, we advise against using overly complex distributions due to the potential computational intensity of calculating the Wasserstein loss.
 For the forecast distribution, we utilize the distribution over tokens, which is obtained from the neural network after the softmax operation.
 As a result, the Wasserstein distance needed to be calculated between a degenerate distribution and a discrete distribution.
 We define the distance between two tokens as the distance between their centroids: $D(y_i, y_j) = r \cdot |i - j|$.
 Thus, equation \ref{eq:wasserstein_distance} simplifies, and we obtain a closed-form formula for the Wasserstein metric:

-where $Y_a$ represents the ground truth degenerate distribution, equal to the token $a$, $\hat{Y}$ is the forecasted distribution over tokens, $d$ is the number of tokens, and $p_i$ is the predicted probability for token $i$.
-Note that if the model output were a scalar, this formula would simplify to well-known regression losses: mean absolute error when $p = 1$ and root mean squared error when $p = 2$.
+where $Y_a$ represents the ground truth degenerate distribution, equal to the token $a$, $\hat{Y}$ is the forecasted distribution over tokens, $d$ is the number of tokens, and $\alpha_i$ is the predicted probability for token $i$.
+Note that if the model output were a scalar, this formula would reduce to well-known regression losses: the absolute error (AE) when \( p = 1 \) and the squared error (SE) when \( p = 2 \).
+The relationship between Wasserstein losses and AE/SE is explored further in Appendix \ref{appendix_losses}.